osohq/oso/docs/content/python/guides/roles/getting-started.md

 - `_type` is the Python class the resource definition is associated with.
 - `"org"` is the identifier for this resource type (this can be any string you choose).
-- `actions` are set in the rule body.
-The `actions` list defines all the actions that may be performed on the resource.
+- `actions` is a list enumerating all the actions that may be performed on the resource.
-- `roles` are set in the rule body.
-The `roles` dictionary defines all the roles for this resource.
+- `roles` is a dictionary defining all the roles for this resource.

 In our rule body, we first define the list of available actions for this